Aqua Training Bag®

-Aqua Punching Bags have become a game changer in the world of boxing, martial arts, and fitness training.
-These water filled punch bags have a greater shock absorption rate than traditional bags which makes them safer on the joints whilst also giving the feel of hitting a real body.
+We are a UK importer of Aqua Training Bags, the original Aqua Punch Bag which have become a game changer in the world of boxing, martial arts, and fitness training.
+These water filled Aqua punch bags have a greater shock absorption rate than traditional bags which makes them safer on the joints whilst also giving the feel of hitting a real body.

 Available in a range of sizes and unique colours, they’re ideal to replace your speed bag or heavy bag in both your gym or garage workouts.

-Aqua Punch Bags are created by one of the oldest and well-respected manufacturing companies in the USA, they are incredibly durable and can withstand even the most impressive combos, so that’s why all Aqua Punch Bags come with a 2 year warranty!
+Aqua Punch Bags are created by one of the oldest and well-respected manufacturing companies in the USA, they are incredibly durable and can withstand even the most impressive combos.

 Use the quick links below to jump to the topic.